Henry6262/limechain-entry/README.md

 I do an overview on the platform, while explaining optimizations and interesting things I have come across, a more interactive way than just looking at my code (can do both).

-I also cover some implementation/optimization details I would not like you to miss.
+I also cover some implementation/optimization details I would not like you to miss. have in mind my bulgarian is good but is my 4th language and I do make some mistakes while speaking
 ## link to the video -> https://www.youtube.com/watch?v=jGR9PeXVTq4